 Explore the city

 Head south into the main shopping area along Hay Street and through London Court wondering if this is what Australians actually think England looks like (It isn’t by the way guys).
-Grab a drink at the Aviary, a rooftop bar with good cocktails.
+Grab a drink at the Aviary, a rooftop bar with some great cocktails.

-Stroll through the Supreme Court Gardens and along to the Esplanade to admire the very modern Bell Tower.
-Enjoy the view sat by the river while eating an icecream that will probably melt faster than you can finish it.
+Stroll through the Supreme Court Gardens and along to The Esplanade to admire the very modern Bell Tower and the city skyline along the water.
+Enjoy the view sat by the river while eating an ice cream that will probably melt faster than you can finish it.

 Have a picnic in the park